Pret a Manger: Failure to list ingredients on packaging

 In late 2015, a 17-year-old girl collapsed and needed emergency medical care after a "life-threatening" reaction to sesame, which was present in a Pret product despite an absence of suitable allergen labelling on the packaging.
 The girl's mother, a doctor, contacted Pret a Manger and was told the allergen was not mentioned on the product, so she cautioned them that "other serious adverse incidents could easily occur".
 A woman almost died following a reaction to a baguette in October 2015.
 Despite the patient's family warning Pret a Manger, the firm did not label products with allergy information.

 In July 2016, 15-year-old Natasha Ednan-Laperouse died from an allergic reaction to sesame after eating a Pret sandwich, the packaging of which did not list sesame as an ingredient, but which nevertheless contained some.
 Nadim Ednan-Laperouse, the girl's father, said, "When my mother called and told me that the baguette contained sesame, I was taken aback ...
 I was completely horrified.
 It was their fault ...
 I was stunned that a big food company like Pret could mislabel a sandwich and this could cause my daughter to die."
 The lawyer for the family said a photograph, taken at the store eight days after the girl's death, indicated no sticker warning concerning allergens was on the packages.
 The coroner said the labelling was inadequate.

 In 2017, 42-year-old Celia Marsh died from an allergic reaction to Pret a Manger products.
 A product, claimed by Pret to be dairy-free, contained traces of dairy.
 Pret a Manger blamed a supplier.
 The supplier, CoYo, disputed the allegation and maintains Pret a Manger hampered its investigations by refusing to reveal the batch number of the affected product.

 Customer complaints over the coffee subscription

-In December 2021 the BBC reported that Pret customers complained over the drinks subscription deal with 5000 complaints logged, leading the Advertising Standards Authority to get involved.
+In December 2021, the BBC reported that Pret customers complained over the drinks subscription deal with 5000 complaints logged, leading the Advertising Standards Authority to get involved.

 Fine of £800,000

-In August 2023 City of Westminster, London fined Pret £800,000 after a café worker was left locked in a walk-in freezer.
+In August 2023, City of Westminster, London fined Pret £800,000 after a café worker was left locked in a walk-in freezer.
 "The District Judge decided on a starting point of £1.6 million, which was reduced to £800,000 following credit for an early guilty plea and mitigation advanced on behalf of the company."

 Stores in Israel

-In June 2024, Pret cancelled plans to open 40 stores in Israel, following a boycott campaign by the Palestine Solidarity Campaign.
-Pret blamed travel restrictions on UK staff as a result of Israel's actions in Gaza.
+In June 2024, Pret cancelled plans to open 40 stores in Israel with Pret blaming travel restrictions on UK staff as a result of the Gaza war.

+Frankenchickens

+In 2018, Pret pledged to stop their use of rapid growth of chicken by 2026, but delayed the pledge to by 2032.
+Naturalist Chris Packham said he was 'furious' with the move, and promised not to set foot in a Pret store until they produced a 'real, credible plan to stop selling frankenchickens.
+In response, a group of animal rights protesters placed a large animatronic chicken corpse outside of a Pret store in Spitalfields the day prior to its opening.